top of page

 Prayers are for an appropriate future stewardship to rescue the realm after the failure of the current absentee one to try to change the place into some private-minded, psycho-therapeutic, quasi new-age scene overlaid with organized religion-- one that, in so many ways, can't even BEGIN to hold a candle to Mother Earth's simple, effective way of reintegrating and uplifting humanity's collective body, mind and spirit.
 (One of the ostensible central goals of Pneuma...ahem.)

-The actions are obviously too bizarre for words.
+The actions are, obviously, too bizarre for words.
 It's an ill-conceived effort that time might well prove disastrous for all concerned.

 In other countries -- sometimes even in U.S, like Virginia's Berkeley Springs, the nation's oldest mineral springs resort; Washington soaked there -- such a rarity as Stewart Springs would've long ago become a protected public holding, something like a dedicated trust or working historic state park.